Research clusters

 Thinking Through the Transnational (TTT)

-The aim of this cluster is to probe the implications of a situation where the “Areas” of “Area Studies” increasingly overflow their geographical containers: through globalization, transnationalism, migration, diasporias, media and so on.
+This cluster aims to probe the implications of a situation where the “Areas” of “Area Studies” increasingly overflow their geographical containers: through globalization, transnationalism, migration, diasporas, media and so on.
 These developments call for a re-appraisal of the aim and value of Area Studies - and a critical engagement with various iterations of “global humanities".
 How does attention to regional, transregional or global processes affect our work with “the area(s)”?
 To what extent are we prepared to “follow" a phenomenon/culture/topic into the world?
 How do we engage with fields overlapping ours, e.g. migration studies or global history?
 What methods do we use to study a geographically slippery “area”?
 What is the role of language skills in the negotiations of globalization?
 How do we engage macro- and meso-level theories on our micro-level of research?
 Is it a task for us to react, in our work with different regions or cultures and languages, to calls for “globalizing” or “decolonizing" theory, method, epistemology and science itself?

 This cluster forms a space for thinking about these questions through closed peer feedback sessions on works-in-progress as well as lectures, seminars and roundtables open to the public.